 Bonnie's creativity runs deep and wide.
-She taught sewing at the Stitching Post over 50 years ago ad also worked at the Yarn Yard.
-Currently, the proud grandma Bonnie boasts about teaching her young granddaughters to bead simple projects.
+She taught sewing at the Stitching Post over 50 years ago and also worked at the Yarn Yard.
+Currently, the proud grandma boasts about teaching her young granddaughters to bead simple projects.
 Their future is bright as they hail from a long line of accomplished beaders!

-Don't miss Bonnie's impressive work that is being showcased at Studio Beads.
+Don't miss Bonnie's impressive work being showcased at Studio Beads.
 You'll surely be impressed and inspired.
 Bonnie often is in the store for Donna's Wednesday night class and Open Beading on Monday afternoons.
 Of course, it goes without mentioning that the social aspect of beading is the best part of all for Bonnie!

 We have a huge selection of seed beads, findings, Delicas, tools, vintage jewelry and finished jewelry by artists from around the country.